ivanovx/Algo/README.md

 # Algorithms

-Some algorithmic problems solved on C language.
+Some algorithmic problems solved with C and C# languages.